Food: The Amazing Villa Roncalli

 As my friends will tell you, I’m not shy about going up and asking a chef how she made something.
 Yes, this can often yield a recipe but, if they give me just an ingredient list (as they usually do), you can be assured I will go home and try it until I get it right.
 At Villa Roncalli I was itching to know the chef and asked to speak to her.

 What I didn’t expect was how personable and open Maria Luisa would be.
 She invited me into her kitchen for a look around, which is of course what I couldn’t dare ask for but wanted to see anyway.
 We talked for 15 minutes and an idea for a culinary tour was born.
 I followed up with an email and floated the idea by her.
 She was all in on it and said she’d be delighted to do a lesson for me.

-So this past August, thirteen of us showed up for that amazing lesson.
+Then in August 2015, thirteen of us showed up for that amazing lesson.
 What was supposed to last 4 hours ended up being 7 and no one knew where the time had gone.
-Maria Lusia was as wonderful as the food and we listened and watched — I pitched in because I can’t help myself — and ate and drank ourselves happy.
+Maria Luisa was as wonderful as the food and we listened and watched — I pitched in because I can’t help myself — and ate and drank ourselves happy.
 It was a lesson and a meal I don’t think any of us will forget.

 To my surprise, this week a copy of Maria Luisa’s (out of print) cookbook arrived with a lovely inscription.
 It roughly translates to: “Cooking is a wonderful art; there are three principal ingredients: love, passion, and a pinch of insanity.”
 The book also came with an invitation for me and a friend to come to lunch on a Sunday.
-So today Anneke and I were there in a flash for yet another fantastic meal.
-Have a look . . .
+My dear friend Anneke and I were there in a flash for yet another fantastic meal.

 So when you come to Umbria, and I hope you do, you will surely need to block out some time for an amazing meal.
 And tell Luisa I sent you.